-To prevent children from using Siri to send messages, you can turn off Siri on the iPhone or iPad.
-Disabling Siri on your iPhone is one way to resolve this issue.
-It prevents them from invoking it and, as a result, from sending any messages.
+To prevent kids from using Siri to send messages, you can turn Siri on the iPhone or iPad.
+Disabling Siri on your iPhone is one way to resolve this issue, and it prevents them from invoking it and, as a result, from sending any messages.

 To disable Siri:

 - Go to Screen Time and select Content & Privacy Restrictions.